LazaUK/AzureML-BlockCompute-ServerlessSpark/README.md

 # Block Serverless Spark in Azure Machine Learning with Azure Policy
-This guide will help you create an Azure Policy definition to block users from utilising Serverless Spark compute targets within Azure Machine Learning.
+This brief guide will help you create an Azure Policy definition to block users from utilising Serverless Spark compute targets within Azure Machine Learning.

 ### Pre-requisites:
 - An Azure subscription with appropriate permissions to create policies;